paezha/spatial-analysis-r/README.md

 Spatial Data Analysis and Statistics: A Course in R*, by [Antonio Paez](https://www.science.mcmaster.ca/ees/component/comprofiler/userprofile/paezha.html):

-> Paez, Antonio (2021). *An Introduction to Spatial Data Analysis and
+> Paez A (2021).
+An Introduction to Spatial Data Analysis and
-> Statistics: A Course in R*.
-McMaster Invisible Press.
+> Statistics: A Course in R. (Add bibliographical info).
 The online
 > version of this book is free to read at
 > <https://www.spatial-analysis-R.org/>.